chiragswadia/socketio-chat/README.md

 ## Running the  Application

- - Run `node index.js` from the terminal
+ - Run `node index.js` from the terminal.

  - Open your web browser and go to localhost:3000 to run the chat application

+ - Dummy change